 Vision: CSE’s vision is to reach out and nurture the youth of the country through Faculties teaching environment by making them more aware about the science and politics of environmental issues.
 This in turn is bound to stimulate them to question the prevailing developmental patterns, lifestyle, and governance systems.

-Objective: Build capacity of Faculty to teach EVS, and provide ready reference material to enrich their teachings and Provide platforms such as the Green Educators' Network, Knowledge Conclave, summer courses such as Agenda for Survival (AfS) to develop the capacity of those (Faculty, students as well as young environmental professionals) to bring alive the vast subject of environment.
+Objective: Build capacity of Faculty to teach EVS, and provide ready reference material to enrich their teachings and Provide platforms such as the Green Educators' Network, Knowledge Conclave, summer courses such as Agenda for Survival (AfS), online lectures to develop the capacity of those (Faculty, students as well as young environmental professionals) to bring alive the vast subject of environment.

 Components of the University Programme:

 Green Educators’ Network – was launched in January 2016 to provide teachers a platform, a space to interact amongst themselves and with others who teach the subject.
 The Educator’s Network aims to enhance their knowledge about environmental issues, politics and impart learnings for solutions.
 More than 500 educators have registered for the network, while around 250 plus of these educators have attended the Knowledge Conclave.